 3. Medical apps

 There are a few interactive medical apps that can be downloaded onto your mobile device.
-Essential Anatomy is an accurate interactive app that displays a 3D model of the body.
+Essential Anatomy is an accurate interactive app that displays a 3D model of the body – it’s a great tool for developing your medical knowledge.
 You can learn anatomical language and structures by clicking on different body parts.